 This information is provided by NSW Industrial Relations, a NSW Government agency that helps people comply with and understand workplace laws.
-In addition to the following summary and FAQs we also provide Training in long service leave.
+In addition to the following summary and FAQs we also provide Training and resources on long service leave.

 Pro rata long service leave